slyhyun/slyhyun.github.io/content/en/club/0004-second cpu day/index.md

 ---
-title: CPU DAY for the 1st semester of 2024
+title: CPU DAY for the first semester of 2024
 date: 2024-03-02
 ---